-- d.
+- c.
+Determining if a state or local agency's project in the Delta is consistent with the Delta Plan and the co-equal goals, and acting as the appellate body in the event of a claim that such a project is inconsistent with the goals - d.
+Determining the consistency of the Bay-Delta Conservation Plan (BDCP) with the coequal goals - Ensured that the Department of Fish and Wildlife and the SWRCB identify the water supply needs of the Delta estuary for use in determining the appropriate water diversion amounts associated with BDCP - a.
+Establishes the Sacramento-San Joaquin Delta Conservancy to implement ecosystem restoration activities within the Delta.
+In addition to the restoration duties the Conservancy is required to: - b.
+Adopt a strategic plan for implementation of the Conservancy goals - c.
+Promote economic vitality in the Delta through increased tourism and the promotion of Delta legacy communities - d.
 Promote environmental education about, and the public use of, public lands in the Delta - e.
-Assist in the preservation, conservation, and restoration of the region's agricultural, cultural, historic, and living resources - Restructured the current DPC, reducing the membership from 23 to 15 members, and tasks DPC with the duties of: - a.
+Assist in the preservation, conservation, and restoration of the region's agricultural, cultural, historic, and living resources - Restructured the current Delta Protection Commission (DPC), reducing the membership from 23 to 15 members, and tasks DPC with the duties of: - a.
 Adopting an economic sustainability plan for the Delta, which is to include flood protection recommendations to state and local agencies - b.
-Submitting the economic sustainability plan to the Delta Stewardship Council for inclusion in the Delta Plan - Appropriated funding from Proposition 84 to fund the Two-Gates Fish Protection Demonstration Program, a project in the central Delta, which will utilize operable gates for protection of sensitive species and management of water supply.
+Submitting the economic sustainability plan to the Delta Stewardship Council for inclusion in the Delta Plan - Appropriated funding from Proposition 84 to fund the Two-Gates Fish Protection Demonstration Program, a project in the central Delta which will utilize operable gates for protection of sensitive species and management of water supply.

-The following are key legislative findings from SB 1, now found in various provisions of the CWC:
+The following are key legislative findings from SB 1, now found in various provisions of the Water Code: